iTwin/itwinjs-core/docs/learning/tutorials/create-test-imodel-sample.md

 - Give your test iModel a name
 - Select a dataset from the dropdown.
   - Add the email addresses of anyone else you would like to grant access to the iModel
-  - Any other users will also have to have a Bentley account.
+  - Any other users will also have to have a Bentley account
 - Click Submit

 ### Stadium